stevenlee090/stevenlee090.github.io/about.md

 permalink: /about/
 ---

 I am a software engineer, with some background in mechatronics, robotics and machine learning.
-I intend to use this blog to share thoughts on things I come across in life.
+I occassionally update this blog with things I come across.

 For more photography content, I can be found on [Instagram](https://www.instagram.com/stevenlee090/) and [500px](https://500px.com/stevenlee090).